AppleBreak1/Z490-Vision-D-Customac/Customization.md

 - Use desktop type framebuffer such as 0x3E9B0007  (Expect longer boot times and if dGPU is the primary display controller, system might become unstable with more than one display connected)
 - Use empty framebuffer such as 0x9BC50003 with either enable-metal property or igfxmetal=1 boot flag.

-# Fix iGPU Shown as "Intel KBL Unknown" in GPU History Window
+# Fix iGPU Shown as Intel KBL Unknown in GPU History Window

 - Inject device-id 0x3E9B